LukePerry14/lukeperry_AS_FDE_takeaway_task/README.md

 Results are from a full 100-persona run across 3 questions and wasserstein distance is normalised by the ordinal scale range so scores are comparable across questions.
 Scores are reported as the output of a single run due to time constraints.
 The uniform distribution over answer options serves as an upper bound — any strategy above this is worse than random.

-The main takeaway is that backstory methods win on more abstract policy-belief questions, socialised QA wins on the harder sentiment question, and all four strategies comfortably beat the uniform ceiling across the board.
+The main takeaway is that results are mixed, no clear winners emerge, and while performance differences can be stark, it is unclear whether this is due to natural performance variance over runs.
+The presence of only a single datapoint for each strategy and question makes in depth and cross-strategy evaluation difficult, this is an unfortunate consequence of my limited compute and time.
+Despite this, it appears that backstory methods win on more abstract policy-belief questions, and socialised QA wins on the harder sentiment question by blending opinions of demographics.
+It is worth pointing out that all four strategies comfortably beat the uniform ceiling across the board.

 ### INEQ5_i_W54